fastify/deepmerge/README.md

 getKeys: (value: object) => string[];
 ```

-The `mergeAray`-Function needs to return the actual Array merging function, which accepts two parameters of type
+The `mergeArray`-Function needs to return the actual Array merging function, which accepts two parameters of type
 Array, and returns a value.

 Example 1: Replace the target-Array with a clone of the source-Array.